Use the Debugger to step through code, set watches and breakpoints, live edit your code and inspect your caches. Test and troubleshoot your code by:

-Find the code files you're looking for by browsing the folders or with a file name search string in the File name filter.
-Clicking on a file entry will open a tab for that file in the Debug window and bold the text of the file name to indicate this (as f12-devtools-guide file name is in the illustration above).
+Clicking on a file entry will open a tab for that file in the Debug window and bold the text of the file name to indicate this (as devtools-guide file name is in the illustration above).
 You can then set breakpoints within that file from the Debug window.

-From the Resource picker, you can also mark a file as library code (
+From the Resource picker context menu, you can also mark a file as library code (

 Ctrl+L), giving you the option to skip over that code in the debugger and hide it from the Call stack pane.
 Clicking (or